TomWhitwell/Chord-Organ/Chord-Organ/README.md

 Decoupled Root CV and Root Knob so they both use their own full range

+The module can be rebooted by holding the WAVEFORM button for 5 seconds.

 ### Extra Features (Requires config file settings)

 ##### 8 Extra Waves